VerySleepy/verysleepy/README.md

 * Visual C++ 2010 (or compatible, e.g. 2012)
 * [wxWidgets 2.9.2](http://sourceforge.net/projects/wxwindows/files/2.9.2/)
+  * Versions other than 2.9.2 might work, but may have compatibility issues.

 After building wxWidgets (see below), you can build Sleepy using the project files (with the Visual Studio IDE or msbuild).

 #### Building wxWidgets

-Run one of the Microsoft batch files to set up Visual Studio:
+Run one of the Microsoft batch files to set up the Visual Studio environment:

     cd "C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin"
     vcvars32.bat           // for a regular 32-bit compile